Rajan-Metaliya/ns_intl_phone_input/README.md

 - **Comprehensive Validation:** The package supports validation for phone numbers from over 200 countries, ensuring accuracy and inclusivity.

 - **Various Number Formats:** Users can input phone numbers in different formats, and the package adapts to validate them accordingly.
 This includes support for various masks and formats.
-- **Support for area codes of country:** The package provides support for area codes within countries.
-Users can input phone numbers with area codes, and the package takes this into consideration during validation.
+- **Support for area codes of the country:** The package provides support for area codes within countries.
+Users can input phone numbers with area codes, and the package considers this during validation.
 This feature enhances the package's flexibility and applicability to regions where area codes are an integral part of phone numbers.

 ## Getting Started